Lambda Scorpii: Properties

 A light curve for Lambda Scorpii, plotted from TESS data.
 The large dips in brightness are eclipses, and the rapid oscillations show the Beta Cephei variability.

 Lambda Scorpii is located approximately 570 light-years away from the Sun.

 Spectroscopic and interferometric observations have shown that it is actually a triple star system consisting of two B-type stars and a pre-main-sequence star.
 The primary star is a Beta Cephei variable star with rapid brightness changes of about a hundredth of a magnitude.
 The pre-main-sequence star has an orbital period of 6 days and the B-type companion has a period of 1,053 days.
 The three stars lie in the same orbital plane, strongly suggesting that they were formed at the same time.
 The masses of the primary, pre-main-sequence star and the B-type companion are 14.5, 2.0 and 10.6 solar masses, respectively.
 The age of the system is estimated to be in the range 10–13 million years.
+Shaula Aa1 has sufficient mass to explode as a supernova.

 A 15th-magnitude star has a separation of 42 arcseconds, whereas a 12th-magnitude star is 95 arcseconds away.
 It is not known whether or not these components are physically associated with Lambda Scorpii.
 If they both were, the first would have a projected linear separation of approximately 7,500 astronomical units (AU) and the second approximately 17,000 AU (0.27 light-years) away.
 Gaia Data Release 3 reports that the fainter of these two stars is a little larger and brighter than the sun and about 420 light years away, while the brighter star is a background object.

 In culture

 Shaula appears on the flag of Brazil, symbolizing the state of Rio Grande do Norte.

 USS Shaula (AK-118) was a U.S. Navy Crater-class cargo ship named after the star.

+Shaula is the namesake of a character in Re:Zero, a Japanese web/light novel series by Tappei Nagatsuki.